open-ortho/lectures/README.md

 ## Deployment

-This project is being hosted as a static site on GitHub Pages from the master branch.
+This project is being hosted as a static site on GitHub Pages from the `main` branch.
 Committing and pushing to the master branch will deploy the presentation.